MartinHeinz/IoT-Cloud/benchmark/README.md

 * To run _OpenDoor_ scanner:
     * Install it using instructions at <https://github.com/stanislav-web/OpenDoor>
     * Run using: `python opendoor.py --host https://127.0.0.1 --reports html`
-* To run see hash function distribution plot run `tuple_generation.py` and optionally switch between hash functions by switching the `x` assignments in the file
+* To see hash function distribution plot run `tuple_generation.py` and optionally switch between hash functions by switching the `x` assignments in the file
  (`# x = [...]`)
-* TODO locust
+* To run _Locust.io_ benchmarks you will need to first start server application, then run `locust --host=https://localhost`, you can then open browser UI at `http://localhost:8089/`
+    * You can also choose which server endpoints to test by changing `task_set = UserBehavior` to one of the classes in the comment

 ### Reports
 * All reports are inside `./reports` folder grouped by specific benchmark